UK's Lloyds pulled deeper into Libor probe

 The bank, which has more than 30 million customers and is a sponsor of the London Olympic Games, said on Thursday parts of its business had received subpoenas, compelling them to provide information.

-There are few estimates of how much Lloyds may have to pay to settle Libor-related claims, and the range is wide.
-Analysts at Liberum Capital said Lloyds could have to pay up to 1.5 billion pounds ($2.3 billion) in litigation costs, while Morgan Stanley said it could be just $59 million.
+Analysts at Liberum Capital have suggested Lloyds could have to pay out up to 1.5 billion pounds ($2.3 billion) to settle Libor-related claims.

 Finance Director George Culmer told reporters any such figures were speculation and the bank was not putting aside any funds to cover potential payouts.